-As a responsible enterprise, we uphold the principle of sustainability throughout the Group's operations.
+As a responsible enterprise, we embrace the principle of sustainability across all aspects of the Group's operations.
 Given the nature of our business, our impact on the environment is minimal.
 Nevertheless, we are dedicated to protecting the environment and promoting sustainable development by managing our environmental footprint across all our operating markets.

 We strive to enhance the awareness among employees to participate in different kinds of recycling activities and minimize the use of natural resources.
-Moreover, to reduce the risks and ensures compliance with relevant laws and regulations, the Group regularly assesses the environmental risks of its business and adopts preventive measures.
+Moreover, to reduce the risks and ensures compliance with relevant laws and regulations, the Group regularly assesses the environmental risks of our business and adopts preventive measures.